cormullion/juliamonomaster/website/index.md

 - easy to use, simple, unquirky, friendly, and approachable
 - available for MacOS, Unix, and Windows [^windows]

 This site uses JuliaMono for all text; if your browser can’t[^ohdear] (or you didn’t allow it to) download and display web fonts, you’ll only see the font in action in the images.
-You’ll see a familiar formation of three dots here when/if the font has been downloaded:
+You’ll see three large dots here when/if the font has been successfully downloaded:

 ~~~<span style="text-align: center;font-family: JuliaMono-Regular;font-size:4rem;"> (  ) </span>~~~